arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

 [direnv][direnv] does with your `.profile`.

 Indeed, this is what the package [Bookmark+][bookmark-plus] does.
-But if you are curious, you could build this by yourself, on top of the built-in building blocks, with a bunch of Lisp lines.
+But if you are curious, you could develop this by yourself, on top of the built-in building blocks, with a bunch of Lisp lines.
 Here's an idea:

 ```emacs-lisp